learn-co-students/phase_1_code_challenge_review/README.md

 # Task 10

-Create a dictionary called `song_dicitonary` which consists of each track name `string` as a key and a `list` of artists associated with each track as a value.
+Create a dictionary called `song_dictionary` which consists of each track name `string` as a key and a `list` of artists associated with each track as a value.

 ```python